-Empowering and supporting mothers through family-centered care
+Empowering and supporting pregnant people through family-centered care

 Benefits of CenteringPregnancy care

-- Support and friendship – Sharing experiences with other pregnant women provides a powerful opportunity to support one another during an exciting but also stressful time of life, often creating lasting friendships that support families long after childbirth.
+- Support and friendship – Sharing experiences with other pregnant people provides a powerful opportunity to support one another during an exciting but also stressful time of life, often creating lasting friendships that support families long after childbirth.

 - Self-care and self-confidence – Centering is based on the proven principle that when people are actively engaged and involved in a discussion with their peers, they feel more empowered and informed about their health and their baby’s health.
-Centering moms are confident about their preparedness for labor, delivery, and caring for their infant.
+Centering pregnant people are confident about their preparedness for labor, delivery, and caring for their infant.

 More Information and Appointments